HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

-To be completely honest, the title of this article should really read:
+To be completely honest, the title of this article should really read as above.

-But first, let take a look at how a line counter reel can help put more fish in the boat.
+But first, let's take a look at how a line counter reel can help put more fish in the boat.

 Bass hide in the shadows under docks and logs, waiting for minnows or frogs to make a wrong move.